There must be meaning behind a will, there must be healing.

 Night deepens but I cannot sleep,

-the lily pond glows drowsy goldfish floating by
+a lily pond glows drowsy koi floating by

 a moonlit walk in the park.

-Is there an answer to why I feel the loss of so many I never knew
+Is there a reason to feel the loss of so many I never knew,

 my twisted heart pounding like artillery,

-how did I not hear the screams of so many– the world running away
+how did I not hear the screams — a world running away

-how do we not hear them running toward us today
+how do we not hear them running to us today

 And what can I say to the One who watches